The ladder crystal: Deregularization

-The existence of an unlocked box in the ladder for $(a-1,b)$ above row $a$ implies that there is an empty position on the ladder for $(a-1,b)$ somewhere above row $a$.
-This is implied by Lemma \ref{locked_up_ladder} above, since if every space on the ladder $(a-1,b) \in \lambda$ above row $a$ was occupied, then all of those boxes would be locked.
+The existence of $p$ implies that there is an empty position $q \succ (a-1,b)$ in $\lambda$.
+This is implied by Lemma \ref{locked_up_ladder} above, since if every position $r \succ (a-1,b)$ was occupied, then all of those boxes would be locked.